MariaRiosNavarro/caesar-cipher/README.md

 # [Deployment]()

 Caesar encryption is a simple symmetric encryption method based on monographic and monoalphabetic substitution.
-During encryption, each letter of the plaintext is mapped to a ciphertext letter.
-This mapping is obtained by cyclically shifting (rotating) the characters of an ordered alphabet to the right by a certain number; cyclically means that when shifting beyond Z, one continues counting again starting at A. The number of characters shifted forms the ciphertext letter.
-The number of characters shifted forms the key, which remains unchanged for the entire encryption.

 Here is an example of a shift of three characters: